 On March 27, 2020, the President signed into law the Coronavirus Aid, Relief, and Economic Security Act (CARES).
 The CARES Act created a Higher Education Emergency Relief Fund (HEERF) specifically for emergency aid grants to students for expenses related to the disruption of campus operations due to COVID-19 and also direct aid to institutions to cover costs associated with the significant changes to the delivery of instruction due to COVID-19.
-The College was awarded a student share of \$4,354,525 and an institutional share of \$4,354,524 that totaled \$8,709,049 under this program.
-As of June 30, 2020, the College distributed \$2,958,203 of the student share to eligible students through emergency grants and expended \$44,589 of the institutional share.

-During fiscal year 2021, the College was awarded additional funding as authorized by the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) which was signed into law on December 27, 2020.
+During fiscal year 2021, the College was awarded funding as authorized by the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) which was signed into law on December 27, 2020.
 Commonly known as HEERF II, the College was awarded a student share of \$4,354,525 and an institutional share of \$14,484,930, that totaled \$18,839,455.
 Additionally, under what is commonly known as HEERF III, the College was awarded a student share of \$16,808,209 and an institutional share of \$16,237,507 that totaled \$33,045,716.
 HEERF III was authorized by the American Rescue Plan (ARP) and was signed into law on March 11, 2021.

-As of June 30, 2022, the College expended cumulative expenditures for all of these funds which included \$25,487,738 of the student share to eligible students through emergency grants and expended \$33,452,190 of the institutional share.
+As of June 30, 2023, the College expended cumulative expenditures for all of these funds for the student share and institutional share.

-Note 17: Condensed Combining Information
+Note 19: Condensed Combining Information